DoctorZulu/DoctorZulu/README.md

 - 🔭 I’m currently working on ...
-- Lead Developer At Energy Design Systems YourVirtualHVAC.com and Ecoyork CompassWave.com
+- Lead Developer At Energy Design Systems and Eco York
-- FlixAlways.com
+- Learning embedded
-- React-Native ChatApp
+- Learning InfoSec and basic Red Teaming
 - Much more!